A village at war: When Irvington mourned its fallen Great War heroes

 ⬛ U.S. Army Pvt.
 Frank Edward Farrell, 30, of Taxter Road in East Irvington, a hamlet popularly nicknamed Dublin because of the large number of Irish immigrants living in that area.
 Pvt.
 Farrell died of an accidental gunshot wound while cleaning his weapon at a shooting range during training near Spartanburg, S.C., on March 15, 1918.
 Farrell, born on April 8, 1887 in Irvington, was a steam fitter for a Manhattan heating contractor, Frank M. Wear, whose offices were at 206 East 29th Street.

 Farrell had enlisted on July 28, 1917 and served in the 71st Infantry before transferring to the 105th Infantry.
-He was one of seven children raised by Patrick and Bridget Farrell, both Irish immigrants.
+He was one of seven children raised by Irish immigrants Patrick and Bridget Farrell.
 Patrick was a gardener by trade, likely on one of the Gilded Age estates of the area.
 His mother, father, five sisters and brother survived him.

 ⬛ U.S. Army Sgt.
 John Donahue Kelly Jr., 23, of 18 South Dutcher St., who died of bronchial pneumonia at Camp Hancock, Ga., on Nov.
 17, 1918.
 He was the son of John D. Kelly Sr., a carpenter who was elected to several terms as the village's Collector of Taxes, and Mary A. (Dinan) Kelly, a mother and homemaker.
 Sgt.
 Kelly had been born on Aug.
 17, 1895 and in civilian life, he worked as a junior drug clerk under proprietor John H. Barr at the Irvington Pharmacy, 46 Main St., southeast corner of South Dutcher and Main streets.

-John Jr. was drafted, however, in July 1918, likely because his brother, James, had graduated from high school and was working to support the family and/or so was his father.
+John Jr. was drafted, however, in July 1918, likely because his brother, James, had graduated from high school and was also working to support the family.
 The Kellys' mother, Mary (Dinan) Kelly, had died in 1915, but it would appear that John Sr. was still working as a carpenter until he died in 1930 at about age 62.

 Privates Hazlett and Kelly died quite likely as a result of the Spanish flu pandemic that swept through battle-torn Europe and came to the U.S. with returning service members.

-AUTHOR'S NOTES: Lifelong Irvington resident Cathy O'Neill, daughter of the late Mayor Kevin O'Neill and Agnes (Foley) O'Neill, is the grandniece of Philip Michael McGovern, brother of her grandmother, Mary "Tiny" (McGovern) Foley.
-She relates a family legacy that the McGovern family was living in the white house still standing today, albeit heavily renovated, next to the lower level entrance to Memorial Park on the south side of Station Road next to the Old Croton Aqueduct Tunnel.
+AUTHOR'S NOTES: Lifelong Irvington resident Cathy O'Neill, daughter of late Irvington Mayor Kevin O'Neill and Agnes (Foley) O'Neill, is the grandniece of Philip Michael McGovern, brother of her grandmother, Mary "Tiny" (McGovern) Foley.
+She relates a family legacy that the McGovern family was living in the white house still standing today, albeit heavily renovated, next to the lower level entrance to Memorial Park on the south side of Station Road next to the east side of the Old Croton Aqueduct Tunnel.

-The family was mystified on the night of June 11, 1918 when the dog climbed to the top of the aqueduct viaduct and began howling.
-It was later that the family was informed their son had died that night in France. ...
+The family was mystified on the night of June 11, 1918 when their family dog climbed to the top of the aqueduct viaduct and began howling.
+It was later that the family was informed their son had died that day in France. ...

 ...
-Cathy also relates that the McGovern family still has a large presence in the area, although the McGovern name died out with Philip's demise.
+Cathy also relates that the McGovern family still has a large presence in the Irvington area, although the McGovern name died out with Philip.
 He was the oldest of six children, the others all sisters.
-The current generation of McGovern family descendants (second cousins today) she says, include the surnames Foley, O’Neill, Kelly, Merrill, Roy, Falasca and Ferris. ...
+The current generation of McGovern family descendants (second cousins today) Cathy says, include the surnames Foley, O’Neill, Kelly, Merrill, Roy, Falasca and Ferris. ...

 ...
 Numbers vary depending on the source, but Irvington, with a population of only about 2,500 at the time of the U.S. entry into World War I, saw at least 151 and perhaps more than 200 residents volunteer for some sort of war-related service, whether it be the military itself, ambulance, nursing, medical, state-side support service or the Home Guard, among some options. ...